terascope/teraslice/README.md

 # Teraslice - Slice and dice your Elasticsearch data

-Tereslice is a companion tool for Elasticsearch that helps you process very large volumes of data.
-It was born and bred in an environment that regularly sees billions of pieces of data per day.
-It slices the data in your cluster and reprocesses it concurrently to maximize throughput.
+Teraslice is an open source, distributed computing platform for processing JSON data stored in Elasticsearch.
+It can be used for many tasks but is particularly adept at migrating and transforming data within and between Elasticsearch clusters and other data stores.
+It was born and bred in an environment that regularly sees billions of pieces of data per day and is capable of processing millions of records per second.

 Here are a few tasks it can help you with:

   * Reindexing data at high volumes
   * Moving data between clusters